 Forex Challenges Structure

-One Challenge: a single-phase forex evaluation with a 7% profit target, no daily loss limit, and a 7% maximum overall loss (trailing).
+One Challenge: a single-phase forex evaluation with a 7% profit target, no daily loss limit, no consistency, and a 7% maximum overall loss (intraday trailing).

 2-Step Pro Challenge: a two-phase forex evaluation with an 8% target in Phase 1 and a 5% target in Phase 2.
-Hola Prime states a 5% daily loss limit applies in both phases, with a 8% maximum overall loss in both phases.
+Hola Prime states a 5% daily loss limit and 10% maximum overall loss limit applies in both phases, for all accounts up to 100K and 4% daily loss limit and 8% maximum overall loss limit applies in both phases for 200K account only.

 2-Step Prime Challenge: a two-phase forex evaluation with an 8% target in Phase 1 and a 5% target in Phase 2.
-Hola Prime states a 5% daily loss limit applies in both phases, with a 8% maximum overall loss in both phases.
+Hola Prime states a 5% daily loss limit and 10% maximum overall loss limit applies in both phases, for all accounts up to 100K and 4% daily loss limit and 8% maximum overall loss limit applies in both phases for 200K account only.

-1-Step Prime Challenge: a single-phase Forex evaluation with a 10% profit target, a 3% daily loss limit, and a 6% maximum overall loss.
+1-Step Prime Challenge: A single-phase forex evaluation with a 10% profit target, a daily loss limit of 3%, and a 6% maximum overall loss.

 Direct Account: a no-evaluation Forex path with no minimum trading days and no maximum trading days.
-Hola Prime shows no profit target, a 3% daily loss limit, and a 5% maximum overall loss (trailing) for this challenge, positioning it as the closest route to immediate funded-stage access under its rules.
+Hola Prime shows no profit target, a 3% daily loss limit, and a 7% maximum overall loss (EOD trailing) for this account, positioning it as the closest route to immediate funded-stage access under its rules.

 Futures Challenges Structure

-1-Step Prime Challenge: A single-phase evaluation plan featuring a 6% profit target, a 3% trailing drawdown, weekly 80% payouts, and single access to the DX Futures trading platform.
+1-Step Prime Challenge: A single-phase evaluation plan featuring a 6% profit target, a 4% (for 25K and 50K accounts) or 3% (for 100K and 150K accounts) maximum trailing drawdown, weekly 90% payouts, and single access to the DX Futures trading platform.

-Direct Account: a no-evaluation Futures plan with no minimum trading days and no maximum trading days, no profit target, a 3% trailing drawdown, and, similar to the 1-Step Prime Challenge, a single access to the DX Futures platform and a weekly payout of 80%.
+Direct Account: A no-evaluation Futures plan with no minimum trading days and no maximum trading days, no profit target, a 2.5% daily loss limit, a 4% maximum trailing drawdown, and, similar to the 1-Step Prime Challenge, a single access to the DX Futures platform and a weekly payout of 90%

 Trading Platforms Access